Raid on Canso (1776): Raid

-Jones then pillaged the community of Petit-de-Grat and Arichat on Isle Madame, Nova Scotia.
+Jones then pillaged the communities of Petit-de-Grat and Arichat.
 The nine ships (300 men) immediately surrendered.
-On the evening of September 25, a gale drove three of the prizes on to shore, destroying them.
+On the evening of 25 September a gale drove three of the prizes on to shore, destroying them.
 (The remaining prizes were Alexander, Kingston Packet, Success, and Defence.)
 Jones destroyed John Robin’s fishing business when they plundered and razed the entire establishment.
 The business of John Robin ended and he did not return until after the war.
 Jones then sailed to Boston.